 - Liver Function

-- Endocrine Function (Thyroid, Testosterone, PSA)
+- Endocrine Function (Thyroid, Testosterone)

 FURTHER DIAGNOSTIC TESTS AND PROCEDURES